 The inverter converts the DC electricity generated by the solar modules into household AC current that can be used to power loads throughout the house.
 The home solar electric system connects into the existing household electrical panel.
 The utility meter tracks actual power usage and production, spinning forward when electricity is used from the electrical grid, and spinning backwards, generating a credit, when the solar system creates more electricity than is used.

 Credits.
-This page was last revised on May 3, 2017.
-This page originally submitted on April 29, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 115 times since then and 13 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on April 29, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 153 times since then and 9 times this year.
 Photos: 1, 2. submitted on April 29, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.